 - How the health care services reserve corps would be deployed; and

-The task force is required to consult with medical and nursing schools in making recommendations related to the cross-training elements of the program.
+The task force is required to consult with medical and nursing schools in making recommendations related to the cross-training elements of the program and with additional stakeholders as necessary to address additional questions, including disaster response experts, affected state agencies, and entities with experience in medical malpractice insurance .
 The task force is authorized to consult with additional stakeholders with expertise in identifying the physical and mental health needs of Coloradans or in coordinating emergency response at the local, state, or federal level to identify additional questions for future consideration by the program.
+The task force is authorized to contract with an outside consultant to assist the task force in completing its work.

 The task force is required to submit a report with its findings and recommendations to the house public health care and human services committee and the senate health and human services committee by December 1, 2023.
 The task force is required to meet at least once every 2 months.
 Task force members serve without compensation and are not eligible for reimbursement for expenses.